Regression and PredictionsExercises 13–28 use the same data sets ... | Channels for Pearson+

 Regression Analysis

 Regression analysis is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
-In this context, it helps to determine how the age of Oscar-winning actresses can be predicted based on the age of Oscar-winning actors.
-The regression equation provides a mathematical representation of this relationship, allowing for predictions based on observed data.
+In this context, it helps to determine how changes in the predictor variable (subway fare) affect the predicted value of the response variable (CPI).
+The output is typically a regression equation that can be used for making predictions.

 Predictor and Response Variables

 In regression analysis, the predictor variable (independent variable) is the one used to predict the value of another variable, known as the response variable (dependent variable).
-In this case, the age of the best actor (59 years) serves as the predictor variable, while the age of the best actress is the response variable we aim to estimate.
-Understanding the roles of these variables is crucial for interpreting regression results.
+In this case, the subway fare is the predictor variable, while the Consumer Price Index (CPI) is the response variable.
+Understanding the roles of these variables is crucial for interpreting the regression results.

 Recommended video: